foodforarabbit/fusionjs/private/create-uber-web/README.md

 ```

 If the issue persists, run `npx @uber/create-uber-web scaffold` instead of `yarn create @uber/uber-web scaffold`.
 If both fail, run `yarn global add @uber/create-uber-web && create-uber-web scaffold`.

-#### Illegal operation on a directory (EISDIR)

-Try `yarn create @uber/uber-web scaffold` instead of `npx @uber/create-uber-web scaffold`.

-If you get an `illegal operation on a directory` error running the `npx` command, make sure your home directory name only contain lowercase alphanumeric characters (i.e. no spaces and no symbols).

-Check that your `.npmrc` file does not have a truncated file path for the `prefix` option.

-If all else fails, run `yarn global add @uber/create-uber-web && create-uber-web scaffold`.

 #### Syntax errors